How to Get a News Article Removed from Google and the Internet

 Even though you may be able to get your article unpublished, deleted articles can sometimes still remain online and accessible to anyone who uses the Internet.
 For example, a blogger may have re-published it.
 Or, worse yet, the article itself may come right up in an internet archive.
 These archives are an online reputation risk when your deleted – or so you thought – article is published.
 In fact, there are even online services who capture and retain deleted articles for publication.

 Your online reputation is extremely precious.
-That is why internetreputation.com has refined and come up with valuable technology to protect your online reputation.
-Most newspapers do not care about online reputation or digital privacy.
-At www.internetreputation.com, we do care about online reputation and have products developed which address the exact issues newspapers won’t.
+That is why InternetReputation.com has developed and refined advanced solutions to remove information from internet searches and protect your online reputation.
+Most newspapers do not care about online reputation and digital privacy.
+At InternetrReputation.com, we do care about your reputation and have developed products which address the exact issues newspapers won’t.